VincenzoArceri/VincenzoArceri/README.md

 ### Hi there, I'm Vincenzo Arceri 👋

-🔭 Non-tenured Track Assistant Professor at the University of Parma
+🔭 Assistant Professor (no-tenure track) at the University of Parma

 :seedling: Interested in static program analysis, string analysis and verification, abstract interpretation